lakshusan/student/_posts/2023-09-05-week3-chatgpt-feedback1.md

 type: tangibles
 ---

-## ChatGPT Code Feedback

----
+### This is the feedback provided by ChatGPT for my table code with HTML.

 The provided code appears to be an HTML snippet that is intended to be used within a Jupyter Notebook cell, as indicated by the %%html magic command at the beginning.
 Here's a review of the code:

-HTML Structure: The code starts with an <h2> (header) element that provides a title for the content, indicating that it's an HTML cell output in a Jupyter Notebook.
+HTML Structure: The code starts with an <*h2> (header) element that provides a title for the content, indicating that it's an HTML cell output in a Jupyter Notebook.
 This is a good practice for clarity.

-HTML Table: The main content of the code is a table element (<table>) with a class attribute set to "table."
-Inside the table, there is a table header (<thead>) containing column headers, and a table body (<tbody>) containing the data rows.
+HTML Table: The main content of the code is a table element (<*table>) with a class attribute set to "table."
+Inside the table, there is a table header (<*thead>) containing column headers, and a table body (<*tbody>) containing the data rows.

-Table Header: The table headers (<th>) are well-defined with three columns: "Book Series," "Release Year," and "Total Pages."
+Table Header: The table headers (<*th>) are well-defined with three columns: "Book Series," "Release Year," and "Total Pages."
 This provides clarity and context to the data.

-Table Rows: Each data row (<tr>) represents a book series, with three data cells (<td>) for the series name, release year, and total pages.
+Table Rows: Each data row (<*tr>) represents a book series, with three data cells (<*td>) for the series name, release year, and total pages.
 The data is well-structured and organized.

 Data Formatting: The numbers in the "Release Year" and "Total Pages" columns are appropriately formatted with commas for better readability.